github/developer.github.com/content/changes/2015-09-03-ensure-your-app-is-ready-for-protected-branches.md

 has a [Status][statuses] in the `success` state for each required status check.

-Required status checks can be used for more than just ensuring your branch passes Continuous Integration tests before merging.
-For example, you could write a Status integration that only posts a `success` Status when the pull request’s author has signed your project’s Contributor License Agreement.
-Or you could write one that only posts a `success` Status when three or more members of your `@initech/senior-engineers` team have left a comment saying they’ve reviewed the changes.
-Combined with required status checks, integrations like these can help contributors to follow your project’s conventions.
-See our [Status API guide][guide] to learn how to create integrations like these.

 These restrictions apply to branch manipulations performed via the GitHub API as well.
 So when you protect a branch, you will no longer be able to [delete the branch][delete] via the API or perform [update it][update] to point at a